 “New to Go Ape’s most central London location is the alternative Christmas Party.
 Just across the water from Chelsea awaits an adrenaline-fuelled and action-packed high ropes expedition ideal for teams of all shapes and sizes.

 “Take on some of Go Ape’s longest and highest crossings which live in the urban jungle that is Battersea Park with a unique Christmas package.
 Safe to say the hustle and bustle of everyday life will be sent on its merry way.”

 Building a gingerbread house

-This one take a bit more organising.
-Something that dies not involve drinking copious amounts of alcohol may not be on everyone’s wish list for an office Christmas party, but is a brilliant way to build team morale and give some valued clients some unique gifts.
+This final office Christmas party ideas take a bit more organising.
+Something that does not involve drinking copious amounts of alcohol may not be on everyone’s wish list for an office Christmas party, but is a brilliant way to build team morale and give some valued clients some unique gifts.

 “Before the evening’s event, our employees were given freshly baked gingerbread templates, however, work was required to add and decorate on the basis of the intended customer.